ternandsparrow/wild-orchid-watch-pwa/README.md

 Now you have a publicly accessible host, with an SSL cert from a trusted CA, that also has HotModuleReload.
 Hack away!

+### Testing service worker

+To check that the service worker is working as you expect, there's a few things you need to do differently.

+  1. you can't use the webpack-dev-server, instead you must `yarn build` to produce the binary in the `dist/` dir
+  1. serve the built files using a webserver, and
+      1. set the `NODE_ENV=production` env var
+      1. don't serve the content (or access it) on `localhost` (or `127.0.0.1`)
+      1. make sure the webserver is configure to play nice with an SPA, that is if a request comes in and there's no matching file (e.g.
+         `/oauth-callback`) then it should instead serve up `index.html`

 ## Configuring env vars
 There are aspects of this app that can be configured at runtime such as API URIs, keys, etc. We achieve this by using `.env*` files that `vue-cli` reads